While travelling to Canada

-Degree-seeking students are eligible to work on- and off-campus.
+Degree-seeking and exchange students are eligible to work on- and off-campus.
+Other non-degree-seeking students, such as VIRS or unclassified students, are eligible to work on-campus only.
 To prevent delays in starting work, ensure your study permit includes at least one of the following conditions:

 - “May accept employment on or off campus if meeting eligibility criteria, per paragraph R186(f), (v) or (w) and must cease working if no longer meeting these criteria”